10ego/helper_func/README.md

-# Useful helper functions I end up writing and re-using for various tasks.
+### Collection of useful helper functions I wrote which I end up re-using for various tasks.